Robinhood Review 2022: Best Trading App for Beginners

 I like Robinhood’s instant deposit feature so I simply wait to buy stocks/options near the end of the day’s trading session then sell them at the beginning of tomorrow’s market open.

-Robinhood Gold is the premium upgrade for select users who want access to increased benefits like:
+Robinhood Gold is the premium upgrade for users who want more perks such as higher APY and bigger instant deposits.

 There are different pricing tiers depending on your account size and desired instant deposit limit: